U.S., Coalition Continue Strikes to Defeat ISIS in Syria, Iraq

 Strikes in Syria

--- Near Abu Kamal, a strike destroyed two ISIS oil tanks and an oil refinery building.
+-- Near Abu Kamal, two strikes engaged two ISIS tactical units and destroyed an ISIS checkpoint and a trailer.

--- Near Dayr Az Zawr, six strikes destroyed 16 ISIS oil stills, 10 oil barrels, six oil trucks and two wellheads.
+-- Near Dayr Az Zawr, three strikes engaged an ISIS tactical unit and destroyed three weapons caches, two staging areas and a wellhead.

--- Near Raqqa, 12 strikes engaged 10 ISIS tactical units and destroyed nine fighting positions, a command-and-control node, an anti-air artillery system, a vehicle bomb and a tunnel.
+-- Near Raqqa, 15 strikes engaged 13 ISIS tactical units and destroyed 18 fighting positions, two vehicle bomb factories and a mortar system.

+-- Near Shadaddi, two strikes engaged an ISIS tactical unit and destroyed a tactical vehicle and a vehicle.

 Strikes in Iraq

-In Iraq, coalition military forces conducted five strikes consisting of 38 engagements against ISIS targets:
+In Iraq, coalition military forces conducted nine strikes consisting of 17 engagements against ISIS targets:

--- Near Beiji, a strike destroyed two tactical vehicles and a vehicle.

--- Near Hit, a strike engaged an ISIS tactical unit and destroyed a vehicle.
+-- Near Mosul, three strikes engaged two ISIS tactical units, destroyed two fighting positions and two tunnel entrances and damaged a fighting position.

--- Near Mosul, a strike engaged two ISIS tactical units; destroyed 19 fighting positions, four medium machine guns and a rocket-propelled grenade system; and damaged five fighting positions.
+-- Near Qayyarah, two strikes engaged two ISIS tactical units and destroyed two ISIS-held buildings.

+-- Near Rawah, two strikes destroyed two ISIS-held buildings and two tactical vehicles.

--- Near Rawah, a strike engaged an ISIS tactical unit and destroyed a vehicle.
+-- Near Tal Afar, two strikes destroyed an ISIS tactical vehicle and a mortar system.

--- Near Raqqa, Syria, 12 strikes engaged five ISIS tactical units and destroyed five improvised bombs, three fighting positions, two vehicle bombs, three ISIS communications towers, two command-and control-nodes, an anti-air artillery system and a communications repeater.
+-- Near Raqqa, Syria, 12 strikes engaged five ISIS tactical units and destroyed seven fighting positions, three mortar team positions, a mortar system, a fighting position and a vehicle.

--- Near Mosul, Iraq, a strike engaged an ISIS tactical unit and destroyed four medium machine guns and a rocket-propelled grenade system.
+-- Near Kisik, Iraq, a strike engaged an ISIS tactical unit and destroyed a tunnel entrance.

 Part of Operation Inherent Resolve